anthonyhlcheng/OpenLDBWSjsServer/README.md

 ### Prerequisites

-You must register for an OpenDBWS account.
+You must register for an OpenLDBWS account.
 [Click here](http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/) if you haven't got an account.

 Ensure you have node and npm installed.
 Initialise the directory and update your library to include the dependencies required.